Therapy dog Percy sparks joy on campus

 Percy’s owner, Melanie Shulman, is visibly proud of Percy’s impact on the people they visit.
 “He just spreads so much love,” says Shulman, grinning.

 According to studies by the Human Animal Bond Research Institute, animals have been proven to help reduce depression, loneliness, and stress as they are hyper–aware of emotions all around them.
 Percy’s presence is an emblem of that feeling.
 However, not all dogs possess the ability to become therapy dogs.
 Dogs are chosen based on their temperament and obedience following tests under real-life situations.

-Now, at four-years-old, Percy has had many accomplishments.
+Now, at four-years-old, Percy has many accomplishments.
 “He’s met the mayor three times,” says Shulman.
-He is also responsible for making regular visits to hospitals, retirement residences, care facilities, and schools.
+He also makes regular visits to hospitals, retirement residences, care facilities, and schools.
 Last year, following the Toronto van attack, Percy was among a group of dogs that went to Mel Lastman Square to give comfort and support to Torontonians during the devastating time.

 Shulman, who is also a professor at Humber College North Campus, agrees that Percy is quite the celebrity.
 “I walk through the halls and people I don’t know are always going, ‘It’s Percy!’,” says Shulman.

-It’s said that eyes are the window of the soul.
-And even though Percy can’t tell us himself, his eyes convey a natural sense of calm and understanding that anyone can take comfort in.
+It’s said that the eyes are a window to the soul.
+Even though Percy can’t tell us himself, his eyes convey a natural sense of calm and understanding that anyone can take comfort in.